Walk, Don't Run (instrumental): The Ventures recording

 This single, the Ventures' first national release, became a huge hit and vaulted the group to stardom.
 The song was recorded before the band officially had a drummer.
 The Ventures' website lists the drummer on "Walk, Don't Run" as Skip Moore.
 Moore was not interested in touring and never was a full-time member of the band.
 As payment for his session work, Moore was given the choice of $25 or 25% of any royalties from sales of the single.
 He took the $25.
 Bob Bogle played the lead guitar part on this first Ventures recording of the song.
-The band later rerecorded the song in 1964 (see below), and became the first band to score two top ten hits with two versions of the same tune.
+The band later rerecorded the song in 1964 (see below) and became the first band to score two top-10 hits with two versions of the same tune.

 "Walk, Don't Run" was included on the compilation album 15 Hits: The Original Recordings released by Liberty Records in 1962.
-And in 1991 the song was included on the compilation CD 24 Greatest Hits of All Time in the EMI Legends of Rock n' Roll Series.
+In 1991, the song also was included on the compilation CD 24 Greatest Hits of All Time in the EMI Legends of Rock n' Roll Series.

-In the UK, the tune was covered by the John Barry Seven, whose version, while only peaking at number 11 on the Record Retailer chart, compared to the Ventures' number 8, outcharted them by reaching the Top 10 on other UK charts, such as that of the NME.
+In the UK, the tune was covered by the John Barry Seven, whose version, while only peaking at number 11 on the Record Retailer chart, compared to the Ventures' number eight, outcharted them by reaching the top 10 on other UK charts, such as that of the NME.

 In July 2003, the tune was recorded by Ventures guitarist Nokie Edwards and the Light Crust Doughboys for the album Guitars Over Texas.
 This version is known for its jazz-inflected second verse and the use of keyboards in place of rhythm guitar.

 Critical reception

-Rolling Stone magazine rated the Ventures' version of "Walk, Don't Run" as number 82 on their list of the 100 Greatest Guitar Songs of All Time.
+Rolling Stone rated the Ventures' version of "Walk, Don't Run" as number 82 on their list of the 100 Greatest Guitar Songs of All Time.

 Walk, Don't Run '64

-"Walk, Don't Run '64" is an updated Ventures recording that features a guitar style more similar to that of "Misirlou", and is notable for starting with a "fade-in" (as opposed to many songs of the era that ended with a "fade out").
+"Walk, Don't Run '64" is an updated Ventures recording that features a guitar style more similar to that of "Misirlou" and is notable for starting with a "fade-in" (as opposed to many songs of the era that ended with a "fade out").
 In this version, the lead guitarist and bass player from the original switched roles, with Edwards handling the lead parts and Bogle the bass.
-It reached number 8 on the Billboard Hot 100 chart, and number 9 on the Cash Box chart in 1964.
-In Canada, the song reached #24.
+It reached number eight on the Billboard Hot 100 chart, and number 9 on the Cash Box chart in 1964.
+In Canada, the song reached number 24.

 The B-side, "The Cruel Sea", was a version of the Dakotas' 1963 single.
 Both recordings featured Nokie Edwards playing the lead guitar part.

 The recording was used in 2000 for the dancing scene in the Australian movie The Goddess of 1967 by Clara Law.